 As Unity supports the FBX file format, you can import data from any 3D modeling software that supports FBX.
 Unity also natively supports importing SketchUp files.
-For information on how to get the best results when exporting your FBX files from your 3D modeling software, see Optimizing FBX files.

 Note: You can also save your 3D files from most common 3D modeling software in their native format (for example, .max, .blend, .mb, .ma).
 When Unity finds them in your